Nick Hornby (artist): Critical responses

 Hornby’s work has been covered by art publications such as Frieze, Artforum, and The Art Newspaper.
 He has also been covered more broadly in The New York Times, the BBC, Wired and Vogue.
 Critics have discussed his sculptures in relation to traditional sculptural tropes and classical traditions as well as technology and digital fabrication.

 Ara H. Merjian, art historian and Professor of Italian Studies at New York University, wrote in Frieze Magazine: “This recent body of work seems more predominantly concerned with a rigorous approach to subtractive form, and a play between corporeal figuration and geometric abstraction.
 The results so far have been outstanding.”

 Publications

 This first major monograph on Hornby includes a foreword by Luke Syson, director of the Fitzwilliam Museum, Cambridge, an essay by Dr. Hannah Higham, Senior Curator at the Royal Academy, and an interview with Dr. Helen Pheby, Head of Curatorial Programme at Yorkshire Sculpture Park.
-The texts delve into Hornby’s inspirations, methods, materials, and views on collaboration and public art, offering insights into his thinking at a pivotal career moment.
-“Nick Hornby is one of the leading sculptors of his generation in Britain today, creating works on both intimate and monumental scales, and at the intersection of art history and contemporary technology.”
+The texts mention Hornby’s inspirations, methods, materials, and views on collaboration and public art.